 As shown in the satellite image (Figure 3.2), there are 5 dust monitoring locations on the boundary of the lease, with one located 11kms from the site at the turnoff to the Mine site near the Louth Road.
 This station was positioned to establish background levels.

 Figure 3.2 Endeavor Mine Dust Monitoring Locations

 3.2 Dust Monitoring Data and Discussion

-This report shows the results from the dust monitoring activities carried during the July and August 2019 (
+This report shows the results from the dust monitoring activities carried during the month of October 2019 (Table 3.2).